-Masset has the many amenities needed to support residents and visitors alike, including: an airport; grocery stores; a library, an elementary school and a high school; post office; taxi service; a liquor store; vehicle rentals; a marina; sea-plane base; visitor accommodation options; recreation programming; and access to amazing outdoor recreation.
+Masset has the many amenities needed to support residents and visitors alike, including an airport, grocery stores, library, elementary school, high school, post office, taxi service, liquor store, a marina, sea-plane base, visitor accommodation, restaurants, recreation programming, social services, museum, church, and access to amazing outdoor recreation.

-Masset enables access to northern Naikoon Provincial Park, which encompasses 69,166 hectares and covers the area at the north-eastern tip of the Island (including Rose Spit).
-Masset is home to the Delkatla Nature reserve, which is a 290 hectare intertidal wetland that is protected in perpetuity by land covenants and title deeds.
-Surfing, while relatively new to the area, is becoming increasingly popular along the North Beach during the winter, and Masset is the perfect place from which to access gear and the beach.
+Masset enables access to northern Naikoon Provincial Park, which encompasses 69,166 hectares and covers the area at the northeastern tip of the Island (including Rose Spit).
+Masset is home to the Delkatla Wildlife Sanctuary & Nature Centre, which is a 290 hectare intertidal wetland that is protected in perpetuity by land covenants and title deeds.

+Hiking, beach-walking, boating, fishing and birding are common recreation activities in the area.
+Surfing is becoming increasingly popular along the North Beach during the winter.